MohammadRafik/ecom_django_vue/README.md

 5. activate the virtual env `source env/bin/activate`
 6. run `pip3 install -r requirements.txt`
 now you need to run a local server using django, so do this:
-7. run `python3 ./src/manage.py runserver`
+7. run `python3 src/manage.py runserver`
+on a browser if you go to 127.0.0.1:8000 you should be able to see the site now

 to also setup the front-end with webpacks and generate a new bundled js file follow the steps below:
 1. make sure you are in the correct path as the steps before, you should be in `ecom_django_vue`
 2. run `npm install`
 3. run `./node_modules/.bin/webpack --config ./webpack.config.js`
+this will create a new app.js file and replace the old one. its located at ./src/assets/bundles/app.js

-to see deployment version go to the deployment branch
+to see the deployment version go to the [deployment branch](https://github.com/MohammadRafik/ecom_django_vue/tree/deployment)

-demo:
+gif demo:

 ![](ecom_demo.gif)